 A THOW isn’t self reliant

-In my current position, I’m struggling to get the money together to build a bus… let alone buy a trailer, build a house, and then still need to buy a vehicle capable of pulling the trailer.
+In my current position, I’m struggling to get the money together to build a bus… let alone buy a trailer, build a house, and then buy a vehicle capable of pulling it all.
 A bus has the advantage of being self-contained.

 The price is right